 Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.2 Action: Classroom Support (General) Need: Based on CAASPP and iReady results in math, students in all grades need extra support to make academic gains in math.
 Teachers need the support in the classroom to provide small group instruction.
 Providing extra support in the classroom helps each student get what they need individually or in small groups.
-Students with disabilities also need the extra support paraprofessionals provide in the classroom.
+Students with disabilities (Red Indicator on the CAD) also need the extra support paraprofessionals provide in the classroom.
 Metrics 1.1 - 1.5 and 1.8 - 1.11

-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Scope: Schoolwide 1.3 Action: Credentialed Reading Intervention Specialist Need: Students with disabilities are scoring much lower on their CAASPP and ready ELA assessments than non-disable peers.
-Scope: Schoolwide By providing a reading interventionist school wide, all students benefit, but it also ensures that all students with disabilities receive the same instructional support as those without academic challenges.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Scope: Schoolwide 1.3 Action: Credentialed Reading Intervention Specialist Need: Students with disabilities are scoring much lower on their CAASPP and ready ELA assessments than non-disable peers - they fell into the Red on the CAD.
+Scope: Schoolwide By providing a reading interventionist school wide, all students benefit, but it also ensures that all students with disabilities receive the same instructional support as those without academic challenges (This action supports moving SWDs out of the Red Indicator in ELA on the CAD).
 1.1, 1.3, 1.8, 1.9 1.4 Action: Credentialed Math Intervention Specialist Need: Students with disabilities are scoring much lower on their CAASPP and ready ELA assessments than non-disable peers.
-Scope: Schoolwide By providing a math interventionist school wide, all students benefit, but it also ensures that all students with disabilities receive the same instructional support as those without academic challenges.
-1.2, 1.4, 1.10, 1.11 1.5 Action: F/T Middle School Math support/Tutor Need: Chronic absenteeism is high among economically disadvantaged students and students with disabilities, and their math scores are low.
-By providing a FT math support assistant for the middle school and provide after school tutoring and attendance recovery school wide, we will reduce chronic absenteeism and boost math scores on the CAASPP and iReady assessments.
+Scope: Schoolwide By providing a math interventionist school wide, all students benefit, but it also ensures that all students with disabilities receive the same instructional support as those without academic challenges (This action supports moving SWDs out of the Red Indicator in math on the CAD).
+1.2, 1.4, 1.10, 1.11 1.5 Action: F/T Middle School Math support/Tutor Need: Math scores are low and Chronic absenteeism is high among economically disadvantaged students and students with disabilities.
+By providing a FT math support assistant for the middle school and provide after school tutoring and attendance recovery school wide, we will reduce chronic absenteeism and boost math scores on the CAASPP and iReady assessments (This action supports moving SWDs and overall chronic absenteeism out of the Red on the CAD).
 1.2, 1.4, 1.10, 1.11 and 2.11